South Carolina saw increase in hate crimes in 2020

 MYRTLE BEACH, S.C.
 (WBTW) — South Carolina saw a sharp increase in the number of hate crime incidents reported to the FBI in 2020, according to new data.

-There were 110 incidents reported to the FBI in 2020 from South Carolina police agencies, according to the FBI.
+There were 110 incidents reported to the FBI in 2020 from South Carolina police agencies.
 In 2019, there were 57.

-“It’s really hard from to say where that increase came from,” public affairs specialist for the FBI’s Columbia office Kevin Wheeler said.
+“It’s really hard from to say where that increase came from,” Kevin Wheeler, public affairs specialist for the FBI’s Columbia office, said.
 “But I can tell you that anytime we’re talking about increases in crime or hate crimes for that matter, it is a top priority for us.”

 Nationwide, there were the most hate crime incidents reported since 2008.
 The FBI reports 7,759 incidents in 2020.

-The FBI’s office in Columbia said it’s important to track these trends.
+The FBI’s office in Columbia said it’s important to track these trends because it helps the agency to better understand the scope of the problem, which will allow it to put resources toward prevention.

-“Helps us understand better the scope of what the problem is so we can put some of those resources towards preventing and addressing some of these attacks based on bias and hate,” Wheeler said.

 South Carolina’s House of Representatives passed a hate crime bill earlier this year, which is now sitting in the Senate Judiciary Committee.

-One of the co-sponsors of the bill, Representative Roger Kirby of Lake City, hopes it’ll go through when lawmakers get back into session.
+One of the co-sponsors of the bill, Rep. Roger Kirby, D-Florence , hopes it’ll go through when lawmakers get back into session.

 The business community has voiced support for the bill.
 Some religious groups have criticized it, worried it would be used against them.